Cherry A. Murray

 - Professor of Physics

-Cherry A. Murray, who has led some of the nation’s most brilliant scientists and engineers as an executive at Bell Laboratories and the Lawrence Livermore National Laboratory, served as dean of Harvard University’s School of Engineering and Applied Sciences (SEAS) from July 1, 2009 until December 31, 2014.
+Cherry A. Murray, who has led some of the nation’s most brilliant scientists and engineers as an executive at Bell Laboratories and the Lawrence Livermore National Laboratory, served as dean of Harvard University’s Paulson School from July 1, 2009 until December 31, 2014.
 She also holds the John A. and Elizabeth S. Armstrong Professorship of Engineering and Applied Sciences.

 Previously, Murray served as principal associate director for science and technology at Lawrence Livermore National Laboratory in Livermore, Calif., where she led 3,500 employees in providing core science and technology support for Lawrence Livermore’s major programs.
 She served as the president of the American Physical Society (APS) in 2009.